How to Track Benchmarks in CI with Bencher

 Most benchmark results are ephemeral.
 They disappear as soon as your terminal reaches its scrollback limit.
 Some benchmark harnesses let you cache results, but most only do so locally.
 Bencher allows you to track your benchmarks from both local and CI runs and compare the results, while still using your favorite benchmark harness.

-There are two popular ways to compare benchmark results when Continuous Benchmarking, that is benchmarking in CI:
+There are three popular ways to compare benchmark results when Continuous Benchmarking, that is benchmarking in CI:

 • Statistical Continuous Benchmarking